lutrov/schnell/README.md

 # Schnell

-Improves the speed of your site by enabling client side caching with `Expire` headers, `Cache-Control` headers &amp; output compression.
+Improves the speed of your site by enabling client side caching with `Expires` headers, `Cache-Control` headers &amp; output compression.
 Why this plugin name?
 Schnell means "quick" in German.

 ## Copyright and License